What is aspergillosis?

 To diagnose nasal aspergillosis, at least two of the following four criteria must be met for most dogs:

 General anesthesia is necessary for diagnostic imaging (X-rays or CT scans), as well as for rhinoscopy.
-In many cases, the advanced equipment to perform these tests is only available at specialty referral practices or veterinary teaching hospitals.
+In many cases, the advanced equipment required to perform these tests is only available at specialty referral practices or veterinary teaching hospitals.
 In some cases, the yellow Aspergillus plaques can be seen within the nasal passages without specialized diagnostic equipment.

-The diagnosis of systemic aspergillosis can be more challenging.
-Patterns of bone lysis (bone destruction) on radiographs or a CT scan may be suggestive of fungal infection.
-Unfortunately, there is currently no blood test that is considered accurate enough to diagnose systemic aspergillosis outright, but blood tests can be used to support the diagnosis of the disease.
-There is a urine test, called galactomannan antigen test, that can test for the fungus although false positive and negative results have been reported, making definitive diagnosis difficult.
-In some cases, the draining fluid or a tissue sample may contain visible Aspergillus organisms.
+There is a urine test, called a galactomannan antigen test, that can test for the fungus, although false positive and negative results have been reported, making definitive diagnosis difficult.
+In some cases, the draining fluid or a tissue sample may contain Aspergillus organisms that are visible microscopically.
 If the organism is not visible, it may be cultured from fluid or tissue samples.

 How is aspergillosis treated?